-- Occupied spaces that are not ventilated by a mechanical ventilation system and are only ventilated by a natural ventilation system in accordance with Section 402 of the International Mechanical Code. - High efficiency variable air volume (VAV) systems complying with Section C403.6.10 for occupancy classifications other than Groups A-1, A-2 and A-3 as specified in Table C403.3.5, and high efficiency VAV systems complying with Section C403.12 for occupancy classifications Groups A-1, A-2 and A-3 as specified in Table C403.3.5.
+- 1. Occupied spaces that are not ventilated by a mechanical ventilation system and are only ventilated by a natural ventilation system in accordance with Section 402 of the International Mechanical Code. - 2.
+High efficiency variable air volume (VAV) systems complying with Section C403.6.10 for occupancy classifications other than Groups A-1, A-2 and A-3 as specified in Table C403.3.5, and high efficiency VAV systems complying with Section C403.12 for occupancy classifications Groups A-1, A-2 and A-3 as specified in Table C403.3.5.
 This exception shall not be used as a substitution for a DOAS per Section C406.6. - 3.
 Spaces that are within building types not subject to the requirements of Section C403.3.5, and that qualify as accessory occupancies according to Section 508.2 of the International Building Code, are not required to comply with this section.

 C403.3.5.1 Energy recovery ventilation with DOAS.
 The DOAS shall include energy recovery ventilation.
-The energy recovery system shall have a ((60 percent minimum sensible recovery effectiveness or have 50)) 60 percent enthalpy recovery effectiveness in accordance with Section C403.7.6.
+The energy recovery system shall have a 60 percent minimum sensible recovery effectiveness or have 50 60 percent enthalpy recovery effectiveness in accordance with Section C403.7.6.
 For DOAS having a total fan system motor nameplate hp less than 5 hp, total combined fan power shall not exceed 1 W/cfm of outdoor air.
 For DOAS having a total fan system motor hp greater than or equal to 5 hp, refer to fan power limitations of Section C403.8.1.
 This fan power restriction applies to each dedicated outdoor air unit in the permitted project, but does not include the fan power associated with the zonal heating/cooling equipment.
-The airflow rate thresholds for energy recovery requirements in Tables C403.7.6.1(1) and C403.7.6.1(2) do not apply.
+The airflow rate thresholds for energy recovery requirements in Tables C403.7.6(1) and C403.7.6(2) do not apply.

-- 1. Occupied spaces with all of the following characteristics: - a. ((complying)) Complying with Section C403.7.6((-,)); - b. ((served)) Served by equipment less than 5000 cfm((,)); - ((with)) With an average occupant load ((greater than 25)) 15 people or greater per 1000 square feet (93 m2) of floor area (as established in Table 403.3.1.1 of the International Mechanical Code); - d. ((that)) That include demand control ventilation configured to reduce outdoor air by at least 50% below design minimum ventilation rates when the actual occupancy of the space served by the system is less than the design occupancy; and - e.
-Smaller than 650 square feet. - 2.
-Systems installed for the sole purpose of providing makeup air for systems exhausting toxic, flammable, paint, or corrosive fumes or dust, dryer exhaust, or commercial kitchen hoods used for collecting and removing grease vapors and smoke. - 3.
-The energy recovery systems for R-1 and R-2 occupancies are permitted to provide 60 percent minimum sensible heat recovery effectiveness in lieu of 60 percent enthalpy recovery effectiveness.
-The return/exhaust air stream temperature for heat recovery device selection shall be 70°F or as determined by an approved calculation procedure.
+- 1. Occupied spaces with all of the following characteristics: - a.
+Ceomplying with Section C403.7.6; - b.
+Served by equipment less than 5000 cfm; - c.
+Wwith an average occupant load greater than 25 15 people or greater per 1000 square feet (93 m2) of floor area (as established in Table 403.3.1.1 of the International Mechanical Code); - d.
+Tthat include demand control ventilation configured to reduce outdoor air by at least 50% below design minimum ventilation rates when the actual occupancy of the space served by the system is less than the design occupancy; and e.
+Smaller than 650 square feet.